njons/NC-Frontend-challenge/README.md

 > This solution would be used when you have a button with width/height restrictions set by designer, but the text length can be different depending on the language of the text.

 - The website can also be navigated using the keyboard
+- It has responsive design and a custom layout for the iPhone 5/5SE (width: 320px)

 ---